Canadian Jewish Political Affairs Committee

 The Canadian Jewish Political Affairs Committee (CJPAC) is a Canadian political organization.

-The organization's stated goal is to engage Jewish Canadians and their allies in the democratic process.
+The organization's current stated goal is to engage Jewish Canadians and their allies in the democratic process.
+Previously, the organization was specifically pro-Israel as well.

+It is a successor to the Canadian Council for Israel and Jewish Advocacy, now called the Centre for Israel and Jewish Affairs (CIJA).
+CIJA focuses on advocacy, while CJPAC focuses on political engagement.

-CJPAC's programs include a fellowship program which is geared toward university students, the Generation program for high school students, the summer camp tour, and campaign training.
-CJPAC's events include the ACTION parties held in Montreal and Toronto, as well as Women in Politics.
+CJPAC's programs include a fellowship program for university students and student leadership program for high school students.
+CJPAC's events include the ACTION party that connects CJPAC members, politicians, and other politically active people.

-Members of CJPAC encourage Canadians to get involved in the democratic process during and between elections.